 Sometimes, it’s not the meat that needs to stand out, but the side.
-Think of many roast meats that you might make – roast chicken, pork chops or baked fish.
-In these cases, you would often season the meat sparingly with salt and pepper so that the flavours of the meat would come out during cooking.
+Think of many roast types of meat that you might make – roast chicken, pork chops or baked fish.
+In these cases, you would often season the meat sparingly with salt and pepper so that the flavors of the meat would come out during cooking.
 When I prepare a meat like this, I like to serve it with a strong side dish.
-One of my favourite side dishes to prepare in the winter is spicy green beans.
+One of my favorite side dishes to prepare for the winter is spicy green beans.

 Photo credit: wonderyort via Flickr